Sylver vertical launching system: Development

+The first Sylver system was delivered in 1997.

+Production

+Sylver launch systems are assembled by Naval Group at the Ruelle Foundry in Ruelle-sur-Touvre, where approximately 60% of each launcher is manufactured.
+Production requires advanced welding skills due to the high structural demands placed on the system, and components are radiographically inspected to verify their characteristics.

+In response to increasing demand, Naval Group reduced production time from 36 months to 24 months after order placement starting in 2019.

 Specifications

-The basic unit of Sylver VLS is an eight-cell module fitted with two rows of 56 cm. missile cells surrounding the uptake for exhaust gas, and the specifications for different models are as follows:
+The basic unit of Sylver VLS is an eight-cell module fitted with two rows of 56 cm missile cells surrounding the uptake for exhaust gas, and the specifications for different models are as follows:

 The launcher comes in several variants, each distinguished by their height.
-A-35 and A-43 were developed for launching short range surface-to-air missiles, the A-50 for the long-range PAAMS air defense system, and the A-70 launcher for longer missiles such as the SCALP naval land attack cruise missile.
+A-35 and A-43 were developed for launching short range surface-to-air missiles, the A-50 for the long-range PAAMS air defense system, and the A-70 launcher for longer missiles such as the MdCN naval land attack cruise missile.
 The numbers refer to the approximate length of the missile which can be accommodated, in decimetres, i.e. the A-43 can hold missiles which are up to 4.3 m long whilst the A-70 can accommodate missiles up to 7 m long.

 The launchers come in eight-cell modules, except A-35 available in four-cell modules, with each eight-cell module occupying 6 m2 of deck space.
 Inner size cell is 60 cm long and 56 cm wide, and each cell has its own exhaust vent.
 Crotale NG (VT1) missiles can be quad-packed in one cell.

 The primary application of the launcher has been the Aster.
 The Sylver, together with the Aster, is the primary component of the PAAMS naval anti-air warfare system.
 Using PAAMS, up to eight missiles can be launched in 10 seconds.

-The French Navy has initiated studies to convert the SCALP EG cruise missile to be capable of launch from the Sylver.
-This missile, the SCALP Naval, would give France a land attack capability in the mould of the U.S. Tomahawk.
+France has developed a sea-based deep strike cruise missile capable of being launched from the Sylver.
+Called the MdCN, the missile gives the French Navy a land-attack capability in the mould of the U.S. Tomahawk.